 HKP Architects has been providing architectural services to the Pacific Northwest since 1952.
 Founded on the values of honesty, simplicity, and service, our firm is highly respectful of our many long-term relationships with clients and the community.
 Our work shows remarkable consistency over the past six decades, and we remain dedicated to providing architectural design that is high-value, environmentally responsible, and sensitive to its site.

-Our work focuses on civic buildings and spaces, educational facility planning and design, non-profit and community-oriented projects, private homes; work that lifts people up in their lives.
-Whether they are places of learning, affordable housing or cultural institution work, our focus is about service, simplicity and sustainability.
-Our objective is to realize your vision and optimize every opportunity.
+We focus on civic buildings and spaces, educational facility planning and design, non-profit and community-oriented projects, and private homes; work that lifts people up in their lives.
+Whether they are places of learning, affordable housing or cultural institution work, our objective is to realize our clients’ vision and optimize every opportunity.

-HKP Architects is a WBE certified firm.
+HKP Architects is a Women Business Enterprise (WBE)-certified firm.

-“…(the) simple notion of architecture as the spaces we separate (capture) from the infinite space surrounding us and then enclose: spaces that still retain all the various and changing light, colors, textures, sounds and mysteries of the universe.
+“…the simple notion of architecture as the spaces we separate from the infinite space surrounding us and then enclose: spaces that still retain all the various and changing light, colors, textures, sounds and mysteries of the universe.
 But because architecture is of human scale and dimensions, we can bring these wonders home and make them felt by ordinary people of all ages, backgrounds and stations in life.”